maxkunes/bean/README.md

 ## What is this written in?
 C++, targeting C++17
 ## Will this ever go anywhere?
 Probably not.
-Fun project I am working on starting late sumber 2019.
+Fun project I am working on starting late summer 2019.
 ## Purpose
 I wanted to write a custom programming language.
 Not because this is or will be useful as an actual progamming language, but because I wanted to figure out how to make one.